-What is Rotherfield at Heart all about?
+What was Rotherfield at Heart all about?

-The Public Health Wellbeing & Resilience in East Sussex annual report 16/17, states that Rotherfield is asset rich but has a lower mental wellbeing resilience.
+The Public Health Wellbeing & Resilience in East Sussex annual report 16/17, stated that Rotherfield is asset rich but has a lower mental wellbeing resilience.
 It also states, “More detailed work is necessary to try to understand why these wards are exceptions and what can be learnt and applied elsewhere”.

 John Routledge, Director of East Sussex Community Voice said: “This exciting partnership between ESCV and Rotherfield St Martin aims to make a positive difference to the health and wellbeing of Rotherfield residents.
 Through this project, we believe that local communities across Sussex will also gain valuable insights into how to build community resilience in their own areas.”